Partnership taxation in the United States: Further reading

 The book Taxation of US Investment Partnerships and Hedge Funds: Accounting Policies, Tax Allocations and Performance Presentation by Vasavada (2010) codifies partnership accounting into linear algebra and uses the engineering algorithm of convex optimization to solve for partner tax allocations.

+The book The Tao of Partnership Taxation by Reade Cody (2015) discusses the principles of U.S. partnership taxation in conjunction with the teachings of Tao principles.